yesgee/socialights/final-report.md

 In the project, we implemented only the quiz game, but we kept the possibility open to add more game types later.
 We limited outselves to one coffee room, but as the game is very dynamically implemented, it can be easily adjusted to work with multiple coffee rooms.

-### Other results
-> Discussion of all other project results, not included in the evaluated goals.

 ### Evaluation of quality of the system

-> Evaluation of the quality of the developed system based on achievement of the quality goals, quality metrics, group's opinion etc.
-> Known bugs, unfinished features, prospective development ideas.

 ####Server